page-header

 Vienna, Austria

-The best way to experience Viennese culture is by going to a traditional Kaffeehaus (coffee house).
+One of the best ways to experience Viennese culture is to visit a traditional Kaffeehaus (coffee house).
 Drinking coffee in Vienna is the antithesis of the grab-and-go, paper-cup culture of the U.S. It’s elegant and slow.
 You can spend the whole day reading a newspaper.
 No one will pressure you to leave.

 Vienna’s Best Coffee Houses: